library-data-platform/ldp/doc/Admin_Guide.md

     by default as `ldp`.

-* `enable_sources` (array; required) is a list of sources that are enabled for the LDP to extract data from.
+* `enable_sources` (array; required) is a list of sources that are enabled for LDP to extract data from.
 The source names refer to a subset of those defined under `sources` (see below).
 Only one source should be provided in the case of non-consortial deployments.

 * `sources` (object; required) is a collection of sources that LDP can